Servi with a Smile: Bensalem Senior Residents Tests Fleet of Food-Service Robots - NewsBreak

 Servi with a Smile: Bensalem Senior Residents Tests Fleet of Food-Service Robots

-Servi, a robotic food-service aid now employed in Bensalem, is much more adept at work than Woody Allen was in his 1973 comedy, "Sleeper."

-Woody Allen’s futuristic comedy Sleeper included a sequence in which he was disguised as a robotic servant.
+Woody Allen’s futuristic comedy Sleeper included a sequence in which he disguises himself as a robotic servant.
 The notion of an automaton domestic assistant may have been played for laughs in 1973, but it’s a reality now at Juniper Village in Bensalem.
 The Lower Bucks Times plugged into its use of “Servi,” a high-tech food-service aide.

 The Servis at the senior living facility were created by Bear Robotics of Redwood City, Calif.
 The firm seeks to leverage corporate experience in both food service and robotics to elevate dining experiences.